zaguiini/nodejs-ts-boilerplate/README.md

 #### [lint-staged](https://github.com/okonet/lint-staged) and [commitlint](https://github.com/conventional-changelog/commitlint)

 Someone has to stop you from accidentally committing code smells and poor commit messages 🧹

+## Contributing

+Everything should operate as expected, but if something doesn't, please fill an issue.

+If you feel it could be improved, create a Pull Request!
+They are very welcome!

 ## License